-Average Number of Hours that Power to a Customer is Interrupted and the Average Number of Times that Power to a Customer is Interrupted.
+Average Number of Hours that Power to a Customer is Interrupted.

-Each electricity distributor's specific target for the Average Number of Hours that Power to a Customer is Interrupted and the Average Number of Times that Power to a Customer is Interrupted is reset every five years, or when the distributor's distribution rates are set on a Cost-of-Service basis, based on the average results achieved for the previous five years.
+Each electricity distributor's specific target for the Average Number of Hours that Power to a Customer is reset every five years, or when the distributor's distribution rates are set on a Cost-of-Service basis, based on the average results achieved for the previous five years.
 NPEI's OEB-approved distribution rates effective January 1, 2021 were set on a Cost-of-Service basis.
 Accordingly, NPEI's reliability targets were revised in 2021, and are based on the average of NPEI's reliability results achieved for the years 2016 - 2020.
-NPEI's revised reliability targets effective for 2021 are: